midori-rb/midori-tutorial/en/essentials/installation.md

  ruby 2.5.1p57
 ```

 Before every version of midori released, it would be tested and **officially ensured** in several ruby versions, which would be noticed in the release news post.
-In general, it would be tested in latest stable versions of all **still under maintainence**.
+In general, it would be tested in latest stable versions of all **still under maintenance**.
 For now, the latest midori supports the following ruby interpreters:

 - Ruby (MRI)
   - 2.3.7